 Hello.
 I’m Daniel Patrick Quinn.

-Gunung.org is where these threads converge quietly: a space for topographic inquiry, poetic mapping and long-form projects that move across borders – geographic, disciplinary and planetary.
+Gunung.org brings together these interests: a space for topographic inquiry, poetic mapping and long-form projects that move across geographic, disciplinary and planetary borders.

 Selected Highlights: